 That’s true, we’re sure you know your hair color.

-But there can be subtle variations both between the color of your head and beard hair and also in terms of the coloring that beard dye will provide.
+But there can be subtle variations both between the color of your head and beard and also in terms of the coloring that a natural beard dye will provide.

 The most common mistake we see with first-time beard dyers is that they dye their beard too dark.